brillout/wildcard-api/docs/intro.template.md

 Yes.

-If the Wildcard client and Wildcard server run in the same Node.js process then, instead of doing a HTTP request, the endpoint function is then directly called.
+If the Wildcard client and the Wildcard server run in the same Node.js process then, instead of doing an HTTP request, the endpoint function is directly called.

-Otherwise the Wildcard client will make a HTTP request like when run in the browser.
+Otherwise the Wildcard client will make an HTTP request like when running in the browser.

 ### Does it work with SSR?